 LCS is a fast, agile, focused-mission platform designed for operation in near-shore environments yet capable of open-ocean operation.
 It is designed to defeat asymmetric "anti-access" threats such as mines, quiet diesel submarines and fast surface craft.

 The LCS class consists of two variants, the Freedom variant and the Independence variant - designed and built by two industry teams.
 The Freedom variant team is led by Lockheed Martin (for the odd-numbered hulls, e.g. LCS 1).
-The Independence variant team is being led by General Dynamics, Bath Iron Works (LCS 2 and LCS 4) and Austal USA (for the subsequent even-numbered hulls).
+The Independence variant team is being led by Austal USA (for the subsequent even-numbered hulls) and was originally led by General Dynamics, Bath Iron Works (LCS 2 and LCS 4).

 The LCS seaframes will be outfitted with reconfigurable payloads, called mission modules (made up of mission systems and support equipment), which can be changed out quickly.
 These modules combine with crew detachments and aviation assets to become complete mission packages, which will deploy manned and unmanned vehicles and sensors in support of mine countermeasures, anti-submarine warfare, or surface warfare missions.